-The Rotary Pathway Trust has also had something to celebrate in 2016.
-Te Ara O Matareta (Maggie’s Way) at Otatara Pa, Taradale, was officially opened in August.
+The Rotary Pathway Trust also had something to celebrate in 2016.
+Te Ara O Matareta (Maggie’s Way) at Otatara Pa, Taradale, was officially opened in August that year.
 The project was founded with a generous bequest by the late Basil McCoward, and named in honour of his late wife Margaret.

 For more information on the Water Ride, and the Landscapes and Wineries Rides developed collaboratively by all Hawke’s Bay’s Councils, go to the Hawke's Bay Trails page on the Hawke's Bay Regional Council website or Hawke’s Bay Tourism website.